KrispyCamel4u/SysMonTask/README.md

   ....
 $ sudo apt install sysmontask
   ....
+$ sysmontask   // optional to run via terminal but recommended for the first time
 ```
-For the first time it might not work depending upon wheather the "psutil" is installed system-wide or not.
+**For the first time it might not work depending upon wheather the "psutil" is installed system-wide or not/or if the version requirements are not met then
-It will try to install it when run for the first time so, after it is done, restart again.
+It will try to download and install it when run for the first time so, after it is done, restart again.**

-To isntall system-wide manually:
+If needed install psutil system-wide manually(in case of any unexpected situtation):
 ```
 $ sudo pip3 install -U psutil
  ....